Universities in the UK charge tuition fees. Fees may vary, depending on the university and the course.

-The average annual tuition fee at an English public university is around £9250, which works out at around £27,000 for a three-year undergraduate degree.
+The average annual tuition fee at an English public university is around £9,250, which translates to around £27,000 for a three-year bachelor’s degree.

-This money you will not give back if you earn less than £27,725f in a given tax year.
-Only anything over this amount will be taken by the state as part of the 9% tax to pay off your studies.
+You won’t pay this money back if you earn less than £27,725 in a given tax year.
+Only everything above this amount will be taken away by the state as part of the 9% tax to pay off your studies.

 Loan application

-Students starting their studies in the autumn of a given year should apply for a loan as early as possible, so that the university does not claim outstanding payments from student finance.
-Even if you apply late, this is not a problem as the university will wait up to six months for your loan from the government.
+Students starting their studies in the autumn of a given year should apply for a loan as early as possible so that the university does not demand outstanding payments from Student Finance.
+Even if you submit your application late, this is not a problem as the university will wait up to six months for your government funding.

 You can apply for a Maintenance Loan throughout the academic year.
-However, applying early will ensure that you receive your loan from the beginning of your studies.
+However, applying soon will ensure you receive your loan from the beginning of your studies.

-Our agency assists you with the entire funding process or if you wish you can apply for the loan yourself online via https://www.gov.uk/student-finance.
+Our agency assists you with the entire funding process.
+If you wish to, you can apply for the loan alone online at https://www.gov.uk/student-finance.

 European Union citizens must apply by letter.
 Applications can be found at https://www.gov.uk/student-finance or at our office.